metaspace2020/metaspace/docker/README.md

 ### Self-contained installation

-Run `docker-compose up -d` and jump to the "Import data" section
+~~Run `docker-compose up -d` and jump to the "Import data" section~~

+Self-contained installations are currently disabled in the Dockerfiles as they add a significant amount of overhead to the build process and weren't used.

 ### Development installation